imbesky/operating-system/PartA/SystemCalls.md

 - output of one process is connected to an kernel pipe(queue), input of another process is connected to that same pipe
 - output of one process seamlessly is used as input to the next
 - chains of commands can be strung together

+### `exit()` system call

+terminates a process

+- called automatically when end of main is reached or process is a misbehaving one

 ## Process control and users